sarah-zhou/parsetagram/README.md

    - [X] Tapping on a post's username or profile photo goes to that user's profile page
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
 - [X] User can like a post and see number of likes for each post in the post details screen.
-- [ ] Run your app on your phone and use the camera to take the photo
+- [X] Run your app on your phone and use the camera to take the photo

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- List anything else that you can get done to improve the app functionality!
 - [X] Will not allow an upload with no picture
 - [X] Banner on the bottom of the Upload VC changes depending on whether or not there is an image or caption
 - [X] Split up login and signup VCs for clarity
+- [X] Banner will appear if username is already taken / password or username is incorrect
 - [X] User can like a post directly on the feed (in addition to on the post details screen)
+- [X] User can add a short bio to their profile that will appear when others visit your profile page (There is an easter egg if users don't add a bio)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. How to efficiently prevent people who have already liked a photo from liking it again
-2.
+2. How to implement followers

 ## Video Walkthrough